 (vi) debt securities having not more than one year until final maturity and listed on a recognized stock exchange and rated at least AA by Moody’s or AA by S&P; and

-(vii) notes and other obligations issued by Enron .
+(vii) notes and other obligations issued by Enron and/or any of its wholly owned Subsidiaries.

 provided that no such investment of Series Property shall mature after the Repayment Date for the Tranche to which it relates.

-“Permitted Swap Party” means
+“Permitted Swap Party” means a Sponsor which is a Person that is consolidated with Enron in accordance with generally accepted accounting principles, of which 100% of the outstanding capital stock or other equity interests having ordinary voting power is at the time owned and exercisable, directly or indirectly, by Enron. either Enron Corp. or Enron North America Corp.

 “Person” shall mean any individual, corporation, company, voluntary association, partnership, joint venture, trust, limited liability company, unincorporated organization or government authority or entity.